Then you’ll need to become a master planner, listener, and communicator, and exercise your stakeholder communication and buy-in skills.

 Answer: “I’m sorry to hear that.
 We did a survey initially asking everyone for feedback on what perks would make the most meaningful impact for them and their lives, and the ones we selected apply to the most people and fit within our budget.
 It is difficult to get 100% consensus on anything, and this is no different.”

-For the advocates, follow up with them and find out how they’re using the perks, how they’re affecting their life.
-This information can be used to reinforce the initial decision and share with other HR team members so they can see how the perks are impacting employees in meaningful ways.
+For the advocates, follow up with them and find out how they’re using the perks, and how they’re affecting their life.
+This information can be used to reinforce the initial decision and share it with other HR team members so they can see how the perks are impacting employees in meaningful ways.
 Talk about making your team’s hard work visible and tangible.

 Bring back the goals from the first section, and go through and see if you achieved your goals.
 What was accomplished, what wasn’t, why, and why not.
-This exercise is helpful for learning about your team, the response of perks, and also your goal setting.
+This exercise is helpful for learning about your team, the response to perks, and also your goal setting.
 If you didn’t set achievable goals or the timelines were off, that’s okay - it can be virtually impossible to get started with goal setting if you’re doing it for the first time and there’s no historical data to rely on.
 For example, maybe you were running an eNPS survey for the first time and set a goal of 50, and you got 25.
 Now you have a benchmark to work off of moving forward.

 Also, you may or may not have set goals related to the metrics below, but regardless, now is an excellent time to collect some feedback and data on the program.